Author – Manisha Gupta

 During our childhood days, there was an interesting activity called ‘Wildlife Week’, which was celebrated by the forest department in a big way during the first week of October.
 Numerous activities like nature walks, birdwatching, wild animal study, quiz and essay competitions brought out the best in school children.
 Visiting a national park or a wildlife sanctuary and watching wild animals walk right in front of us was quite a thrill.
 Gone are those days today when the only wild animals we see is on TV!

 While we all are concerned about wildlife, we are helpless to stop any illegal activity that harms wildlife.
-Technology has left us spellbound in many fields; so how about make the best use of the latest technologies to conserve wildlife?
+Technology has left us spellbound in many fields; so how about making the best use of the latest technologies to conserve wildlife?

-Here are some innovative ways in which technologies are helping conserve the endangered species that are gradually disappearing:
+Here are some innovative ways in which technologies are helping conserve the endangered animal species that are gradually disappearing:

 GPS Tagged Tigers

 These days Global Positioning System or GPS tracking is used by nearly everyone to get directions.
 So why not use this technology for saving endangered tigers?
 ‘Smart collars’ use the GPS and accelerometer technology are ideal for tracking the movements of tigers.
 With the help of this satellite navigation technology that is fitted into a collar around a tiger’s neck, researchers are able to track its location and activities and take immediate action when needed.